TehYowler/CipherProject/README.md

 This is a college project that ciphers text using Python's "ord" and "chr" functions and makes that functionality available in an easy to use interface.

+# Breakdown
+"cipher.py" holds all of the priamry ciphering functions used.
+"server.py" starts a local web server to display HTML visuals in something like a browser.
+The public folder holds all files indiscriminately served by the server, which includes all HTML, CSS, and JS files/code.

+# Instructions
+Simply run the "server.py" file and then go to http://localhost:8080.
+Explore around, read up on the different cipher types, use the ciphers, and even save presets for them if you have special specific ones you want to save for later.
+Presets are stored through the browser's local storage and persist between server activation.
+Then, when you're done, close the server (e.g. Ctrl+C through a terminal or closing the IDE the code is running through.)